ropg/ezTime/README.md

 &nbsp;

-### ezTime.waitForSync
+### time.waitForSync

-`bool ezTime.waitForSync(uint16_t timeout = 0);`
+`bool time.waitForSync(uint16_t timeout = 0);`

 If your code uses timezones other than UTC, it might want to wait to initialise them until there is a valid time to see if the cached timezone definitions are still current.
-And if you are displaying a calendar or clock, it might look silly if it first says midnight on January 1st 1970 before showing the real time. `ezTime.waitForSync` will wait for the network to connect, and then for the time to be synchronized before returning `true`.
+And if you are displaying a calendar or clock, it might look silly if it first says midnight on January 1st 1970 before showing the real time. `time.waitForSync` will wait for the network to connect, and then for the time to be synchronized before returning `true`.
 If you specify a timeout (in seconds), it will return after that many seconds even if the clock is not in sync yet, returning `false`. (ezTime error `TIMEOUT`, see the chapter on error and debug messages further down)

 &nbsp;

-### *ezTime.setServer and ezTime.setInterval*
+### *time.setServer and time.setInterval*

-`void ezTime.setServer(String ntp_server = NTP_SERVER);`
+`void time.setServer(String ntp_server = NTP_SERVER);`

-`void ezTime.setInterval(uint16_t seconds = 0);`
+`void time.setInterval(uint16_t seconds = 0);`

 By default, ezTime is set to poll `pool.ntp.org` every 10 minutes.
-These defaults should work for most people, but you can change them by specifying a new server with `ezTime.setServer` or a new interval (in seconds) with ezTime.setInterval.
-If you call setInterval with an interval of 0 seconds or call it as `ezTime.setInterval()`, no more NTP queries will be made.
+These defaults should work for most people, but you can change them by specifying a new server with `time.setServer` or a new interval (in seconds) with time.setInterval.
+If you call setInterval with an interval of 0 seconds or call it as `time.setInterval()`, no more NTP queries will be made.

 &nbsp;

-### *ezTime.updateNow*
+### *time.updateNTP*

-`void ezTime.updateNow();`
+`void time.updateNTP();`

-Schedules the next update to happen immediately, and then tries to query the NTP server.
-If that fails, it will keep retrying when you ask for new time information, but not more often than once every 5 seconds.
-(Defined by `NTP_RETRY` in `ezTime.h`.)
+Updates the time from the NTP server immediately.
+Will keep retrying every 5 seconds (defined by `NTP_RETRY` in `ezTime.h`), will schedule the next update to happen after the normal interval.

 &nbsp;

-### *ezTime.queryNTP*
+### *time.queryNTP*

-`bool ezTime.queryNTP(String server, time_t &t, unsigned long &measured_at);`
+`bool time.queryNTP(String server, time_t &t, unsigned long &measured_at);`

 This will send a single query to the NTP server your specify.
 It will put, in the `t` and `measured_at` variables passed by reference, the UTC unix-time and the `millis()` counter at the time the exact second happened.
 It does this by subtracting from `millis()` the fractional seconds received in the answer, as well as half the time it took to get an answer.
 This means it assumes the network delay was symmetrical, meaning it took just as long for the request to get to the server as for the answer to get back.

-If the time server answers, `ezTime.queryNTP` returns `true`.
-If `false` is returned, `ezTime.error()` will return either `NO_NETWORK` (if the WiFi is not connected) or `TIMEOUT` if a response took more than 1500 milliseconds (defined by `NTP_TIMEOUT` in `ezTime.h`).
+If the time server answers, `time.queryNTP` returns `true`.
+If `false` is returned, `time.error()` will return either `NO_NETWORK` (if the WiFi is not connected) or `TIMEOUT` if a response took more than 1500 milliseconds (defined by `NTP_TIMEOUT` in `ezTime.h`).

 Note that this function is used internally by ezTime, but does not by itself set the time ezTime keeps.
 You will likely never need to call this from your code.